techreturners/laptop_setup_instructions/introduction_to_course.md

 When it comes to remembering procedural and factual information, don't expect to remember everything!
 There's far too much - so it's a great idea to begin writing everything down.

-We recommend getting used to using a notetaking application which has support for code syntax.
-For example, _Bear_ for Mac, _Evernote_ for Windows and _BoostNote_ for Ubuntu all allow you to write snippets of code directly in your notes.
+Take this opportunity during the Pre-Journey to get used to using a notetaking application which has support for code syntax.
+For example, _Bear_ for Mac and _BoostNote_ for Ubuntu both allow you to write snippets of code directly in your notes.
 If you write your code snippets between sets of 3 backticks, it will format your code in a really nice way, specific to certain languages:

 For example: